unikent/astro/readme.md

 API requests will need to request a JSON response with an `Accepts: application/json` header, and pass the access token with an `Authorization: Bearer TOKEN` header.
 Data can be passed to the API as form data or as a JSON object (with a `Content-Type: application/json` header).

-Fractal is used to serialize the API output in a consistent way.
-When an endpoint supports includes, additional data can be requested using an `?include=` get parameter.

 The API is intended to be RESTful, uses Laravel naming conventions and should make semantic use of HTTP status codes.

+Fractal is used to serialize the API output.
+This is covered in more depth elsewhere (see: Serialization).

 #### Definitions